balderdashy/sails-docs/reference/blueprint-api/blueprint-api.md

 ##### Blueprints and `.watch()`

-By default, the **Find** blueprint action will call [`.watch()`](http://sailsjs.org/documentation/reference/web-sockets/resourceful-pub-sub/watch) on the model.
+By default, the **Find** blueprint action (when triggered via a WebSocket request) will subscribe the requesting socket to notifications about _new_ instances of that model being created.
 This behavior can be changed for all models by setting [`sails.config.blueprints.autoWatch`](http://sailsjs.org/documentation/reference/configuration/sails-config-blueprints) to `false`, or for a specific model by setting the `autoWatch` property to `false` in the model's definition (e.g. in `api/models/Foo.js`).

-### Notes

-> + While the following documentation focuses on HTTP, the blueprint API (just like any of your custom actions and policies) is also compatible with WebSockets, thanks to the virtual request interpreter.
-Check out the reference section on the browser SDK ([Reference > WebSockets > sails.io.js](http://sailsjs.org/documentation/reference/websockets/sails.io.js)) for example usage.

 <docmeta name="displayName" value="Blueprint API">